hypermtg/hextended.com/index.md

 *<a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a>* and *<a href="https://scryfall.com/card/ulg/126/grim-monolith">Grim Monolith</a>* these two are to some extent paired at the hip.
 The lack or emergant prison decks is concerning to a group who loves to inflict misery and suffering on opponents.
 The feeling at this point is that it may be safe to unrestrict one of these two but likely not both. <a href="https://scryfall.com/card/tmp/315/ancient-tomb">Ancient Tomb</a> would allow for mono color prison decks to emerge. <a href="https://scryfall.com/card/ulg/126/grim-monolith">Monolith</a> would likely Turbo Charge <a href="https://scryfall.com/card/uds/135/metalworker">Metalworker</a>.

 *<a href="https://scryfall.com/card/ice/154/necropotence">Necropotence</a>* ... is utterly fucking busted.
 If you thought we were taking it off you are nuts.
+We like <a href="https://scryfall.com/card/mir/116/dark-ritual">Dark Ritual</a> so Necro has to stay locked up.

 <<<<==Restrict==>>>>